billbaederv/ProfileIntro/README.md

 - Hi, I’m @billbaederv.
-I'm a full-time student in Colorado.
+I'm a student in Colorado.
-- My primary address is billbaederv@gmail.com.
+- My email address is billbaederv@gmail.com.

 <!---
 billbaederv/billbaederv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.